gramineproject/graphene/README.rst

 If the remote attestation feature is enabled, Graphene-SGX will terminate if the platform is not successfully verified by the Intel Attestation Service (IAS).
-The feature ensures that Graphene-SGX only executes on a genuine, up-to-date SGX hardware.
+The feature ensures that Graphene-SGX only executes on genuine, up-to-date SGX hardware.

 To enable remote attestation tests in ``Pal/regression``, specify the following variables::